Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 The team will also work with medicine regulators in Europe and the US to ensure that this new test is rigorous enough to pass their standards for licensing new treatments – another vital part of speeding up the process of bringing a new treatment to people with type 1.

-JDRF is also co-funding Professor Dayan to lead the Type 1 Diabetes UK Immunotherapy Consortium.
+JDRF is also co-funding Professor Dayan to lead the UK T1D Research Consortium.
 The consortium promotes immunotherapy research in type 1 diabetes, by running more clinical trials, and improving the way they are carried out.